Unlocking the Standard Model; N=1 and 2 generations of quarks : spectrum, mixing and symmetries: Main results for N=2 generations

 The hierarchies between VEV's stay below $151$ (instead of $2858$ for 1 generation).

-The situation has improved a lot with respect to 1 generation; indeed, the masses of the quasi-standard Higgs boson(s) suitably increase and depart from $m_\pi$ and the hierarchies between VEV's go down to more reasonable values.
+The situation has substantially improved with respect to 1 generation; indeed, the masses of the quasi-standard Higgs boson(s) suitably increase and depart from $m_\pi$ and the hierarchies between VEV's decrease towards more reasonable values.

 $\theta_d$, that one identifies with the Cabibbo angle is expressed by the 2 formul{\ae}

 The first equation in (\ref{eq:cabb1}), yields

 $15\,\%$ off the experimental value of the Cabibbo angle